 Shoes – why do we always pack so many?
 A casual day shoe and a smarter pair, which can be dressed up or down (wedges are great for this), should see you through.
 And, by wearing your heaviest pair on the plane, you’ll save on that precious weight allowance too.
 Wrap shoes in plastic so that any dirty soles don’t ruin clean clothes.

 With the airlines clamping down on weight allowances, jeans are just too heavy to pack in the case.
-So, providing your flight isn’t too long, try to wear these en-route.
+So, providing your flight isn’t too long, try to wear these on route.
 The chances are you won’t get around to wearing them when you’re away.

-Before finally packing your suitcase, neatly stack everything together.
+Before putting things into the case, neatly stack everything together.
 Small wrinkle resistant items can be rolled and lined along the base of the bag.
 Stiffer or wrinkle prone garments can be folded over rolled clothes.
-Keeping them on hangers in plastic can further reduce the chances of them creasing and means you can hang them straight up on arrival.
+Keeping them on hangers in plastic can further reduce the chances of them creasing, and means you can hang them straight up on arrival.

 We’re all guilty of saving things “for best”, but when do we wear them?
 Be daring and bring some of those special items you’ve been saving.
 You can still do casual (the relaxed glamour way), just without the scruffy.

-Unlike your jeans, you are more than likely going to need a pretty dress or jumpsuit when you’re away and you know what, when you look back at photos, you’ll be glad you did!!
-Just make sure you’ve brought the right underwear to go underneath.
+Unlike your jeans, you are more than likely going to need a pretty dress or jumpsuit when you’re away- when you look at photos, you’ll be glad you did!
+Just make sure you’ve brought the right underwear to go with it.